ustream/api-docs/_posts/android/1.0.0/README.md

 #### Interactive callbacks

-The `onStopped()` callback in `PlayerListener` indicate a full stop and disconnect from Ustream's servers.
+The `onStopped()` callback in `PlayerListener` indicate a full stop and disconnect from IBM Video Streaming's servers.
 If the disconnect happened due to an error, the appropriate callback of `ErrorListener` indicates the reason.
 Some of these errors can be resolved by you or the user of your application.